netopyr/open-dolphin/README.md

 Unlike GRASP there is neither a PM- nor an AttributeSwitch.
-In contrast, switches are ordinary attributes that happen to have the same dataId as the source attributes that there are "pointing" to.
+In contrast, switches are ordinary attributes that happen to have the same qualifier as the source attributes that there are "pointing" to.
 They do *not* maintain a reference to the source attribute.

-When "switching" all attribute properties get updated for all attributes that share the same dataId.
+When "switching" all attribute properties get updated for all attributes that share the same qualifier.
 The same is true when any value changes.

 == Dirty state ==